 More things to do in Amsterdam

-If you like our list of best hotels in Amsterdam, then you should also check out our selection of recommended hotels in Brussels or the best hotels in Berlin.
+If you like our list of the best hotels in Amsterdam, then you should also check out our selection of recommended hotels in Brussels or the best hotels in Berlin.